OPEN SPACE CONSERVANCY TRUST

 A vote of the City Council is required to place a City property in the Trust.
 In practice, if at least four of seven City Councilmembers favor putting Mercerdale Park into the Trust, that action would appear as an agenda item at a regular meeting of the City Council.
 After public input, staff recommendation, and Council discussion, the full City Council would vote.

-For further information related to the Mercer Island Open Space Conservancy Trust click here.
+Find further information related to the Mercer Island Open Space Conservancy Trust here.